monsterkodi/ko/README.md

     - find in text and search in files
     - input terminal-, script- and macro-commands
     - goto lines or class/method/function-definitions
+- seperate histories for each command type

 **terminal**
+- has a minimap
 - alias, history
 - can echo commands as ascii-headers
 - output of commands editable/searchable

 **file search**
-- search for strings/regexp in project files
+- search for strings/regexp/glob in project files
-- automatic determination of project files
 - search results are editable
     - edits can be saved back to files
     - more powerful than conventional search and replace